Tag: Database Maintenance

 When you need to drop, restore, or change database settings, active user sessions often get in the way.
 SQL Server will block these operations until all connections are cleared.
 In busy environments, waiting is rarely practical.
 This post shows a safe, deliberate, and review-first way to identify and kill all user sessions connected to a…

-• Script: Check Index Fragmentation Across All Databases
+• DBA Scripts: Get Index Fragmentation Across Databases

 • Deleting Rows in Batches in SQL Server